cockroachdb/docs/src/current/cockroachcloud/authorization.md

 Org Developer (legacy) can read information for all clusters, and monitor all clusters using DB Console.

 {{site.data.alerts.callout_info}}
-This role will is deprecated in favor of more fine-grained roles described above.
+This role is deprecated in favor of more fine-grained roles described above.
 {{site.data.alerts.end}}

 ## Service accounts